swiftlang/swift-package-manager/README.md

 ### Building Swift Modules

-The Swift Package Manager and its build system needs to understand how to compile your source code.
+Taylor Package Manager and its build system needs to understand how to compile your source code.
 To do this, it uses a convention-based approach which uses the organization of your source code in the file system to determine what you mean, but allows you to fully override and customize these details.
 A